RaulPontello/deploy_aws_infrastructure_with_terraform/README.md

 ## 👉 QuickStart

-Use the following repoitory strucutre:
+Use the following repository structure:

    ```bash
       my-local-repository/